 Unified Geolocation Using Heterogeneous Measurements: Mathematical Framework and Software Architecture, 16-R9743Printer Friendly Version

-Background - SwRI's Signal Exploitation and Geolocation Division develops many unique and specialized geolocation systems.
-While most of these systems are built on a common conceptual foundation, the types of signals used in the geolocation process and the details of the implementations vary tremendously between systems.
-The effort required to design and construct these systems, as well as the effort required to optimize the systems for the best possible performance, can be extensive.
-This project derived a rigorous, general mathematical formulation of the geolocation problem and developed a specialized programming language for constructing these systems.
-The objective of the effort was to develop tools that enable the rapid construction and deployment of robust, high-performance geolocation systems that may be easily reused, modified and extended.
+Background - SwRI develops unique and specialized geolocation systems every year.
+While all of these systems are built on a common conceptual foundation, the types of signals used in the geolocation process and the details of the implementations vary tremendously between systems.
+The time and effort required to design and construct these systems, as well as the effort required to optimize the systems for the best possible performance, can be extensive.
+This project is developing a rigorous, general mathematical formulation of the geolocation problem and developing a highly specialized programming language for constructing these systems.
+The objective of the effort is to develop tools that will enable the rapid construction and deployment of robust, high-performance geolocation systems that may be easily reused, modified, and extended.